 In 1996, Ronald “Mike” Day along with his wife, Cheryl, began their small purebred cow-calf operation in rural Cerro Gordo.
 They have two children, Sierra and Chayton, who are actively involved in the daily operation of the farm.
 Mike and Cheryl also maintain full-time employment in the agriculture sector.

 Mike, a University of Illinois graduate, has been employed in the retail agriculture sector since 1988.
-He earned his Certified Crop Advisor in 1994 and currently a certified crop advisor.
-Cheryl is a graduate of Illinois State University.
-She is the livestock editor for Feedstuffs publication.
+He earned his Certified Crop Adviser credientels in 1994.
+Cheryl is a graduate of Illinois State University and employed as the livestock editor for Feedstuffs publication.

 Mike’s family are members of the Illinois Angus Association, LaMoine Valley Angus Association, American Angus Association, Piatt County and Illinois Farm Bureau, and the Illinois Beef Association.
 Cheryl is the past president of Illinois Agri-Women, Secretary of American Agri-Women, Macon County 4-H Leader, and Illinois Jr. Angus Association Advisor.
 Sierra and Chayton are active members of the Macon County 4-H and Illinois Angus Association.
 Sierra serves as the 2nd Vice President of Illinois Jr. Angus Association.
 C0-President of her 4-H Club, Vice President of her FFA Chapter and Section FFA Treasurer.